๐Ÿ“ฃHonors Marketing

 Why This Matters

-Customer Relationship Management (CRM) sits at the heart of modern marketing strategy—and your exam will test whether you understand why these techniques work, not just what they are.
-You're being tested on core concepts like customer lifetime value, the marketing funnel, segmentation strategies, data-driven decision making, and the relationship between retention and profitability.
-These techniques don't exist in isolation; they form an interconnected system where data informs personalization, personalization drives loyalty, and loyalty increases long-term revenue.
+Customer Relationship Management (CRM) sits at the heart of modern marketing strategy, and your exam will test whether you understand why these techniques work, not just what they are.
+The core concepts here include customer lifetime value, the marketing funnel, segmentation strategies, data-driven decision making, and the relationship between retention and profitability.
+These techniques form an interconnected system where data informs personalization, personalization drives loyalty, and loyalty increases long-term revenue.

 Don't just memorize a list of CRM tools and tactics.
-Instead, focus on understanding the underlying principle each technique demonstrates: Is it about acquiring customers or retaining them?
+Focus on understanding the underlying principle each technique demonstrates: Is it about acquiring customers or retaining them?
 Does it leverage behavioral data or demographic data?
 How does it move customers through the funnel?
-When you can answer these questions, you'll crush both multiple-choice questions and FRQs that ask you to recommend or evaluate CRM strategies.
+When you can answer those questions, you'll handle both multiple-choice questions and FRQs that ask you to recommend or evaluate CRM strategies.

 Understanding Your Customers: Segmentation and Analysis

 Before you can build relationships, you need to know who you're building them with.
-These techniques focus on dividing, categorizing, and understanding customer groups to enable targeted strategies.
+These techniques focus on dividing, categorizing, and understanding customer groups so you can target them effectively.

 Customer Segmentation

-• Divides customers into distinct groups based on demographics, behaviors, psychographics, or purchase patterns—the foundation of all targeted marketing
+• Divides customers into distinct groups based on demographics, behaviors, psychographics, or purchase patterns.
+This is the foundation of all targeted marketing.

-• Enables differentiated marketing strategies that resonate with specific audiences rather than generic mass messaging
+• Enables differentiated marketing strategies that resonate with specific audiences rather than relying on generic mass messaging.
+For example, a clothing retailer might segment by age and lifestyle, sending different promotions to college students versus working professionals.

 Customer Lifetime Value Analysis